-Several work-related safety networks support of UK work-related safety initiatives, the Department for Transport funds Driving for Better Business run by the industry-led ROADSAFE partnership to champion work-related road safety in the business community and public sector by using advocates drawn from these communities to promote the business benefits of managing it effectively.
-The virtual Occupational Road Safety Alliance (ORSA) network was established by the Royal Society for the Prevention of Accidents (RoSPA) which has been active in the occupational safety area in 2002 (Bibbings, 2003).
-ORSA brings together 150 organisations and aims to facilitate networking, joint working, information exchange and technical cooperation between key stakeholders.
-The BRAKE organization has also played a key role in knowledge transfer and advocacy for improvements to work-related road safety in Britain.
+Several work-related safety networks support UK initiatives.
+The Department for Transport funds Driving for Better Business run by the industry-led ROADSAFE partnership to champion workrelated road safety in the business community and public sector by using advocates drawn from these communities to promote the business benefits of managing it effectively.
+The virtual Occupational Road Safety Alliance (ORSA) network was established by the Royal Society for the Prevention of Accidents (RoSPA) which was active in the occupational safety area between 2002 until recently (Bibbings, 2003).
+ORSA brought together 150 organisations and aimed to facilitate networking, joint working, information exchange and technical cooperation between key stakeholders.
+The BRAKE and PACTS organisations also play a key role in knowledge transfer and advocacy for improvements to work-related road safety in Britain.